LDEO-CREW/Pythonic-DISORT/README.md

 # Introduction
-Discrete Ordinates Solver for the (1D) Radiative Transfer Equation in a single or multi-layer atmosphere.
+The PyDISORT package is a Discrete Ordinates Solver for the (1D) Radiative Transfer Equation in a single or multi-layer atmosphere.
-Coded entirely in Python and in as "Pythonic" a manner as possible: we vectorize as well as use list comprehension and `map` as much as possible.
+It is coded entirely in Python and in as "Pythonic" a manner as possible: we vectorize as well as use list comprehension and `map` as much as possible.

-Based on Stamnes' FORTRAN DISORT (see references in the Jupyter Notebook) and has its main features: delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, isotropic internal sources (thermal source), Bi-Direction Reflectance Function (BDRF) and more.
+It is based on Stamnes' FORTRAN DISORT (see references in the Jupyter Notebook) and has its main features: delta-M scaling, Nakajima-Tanaka (NT) corrections, only flux option, isotropic internal sources (thermal source), Bi-Direction Reflectance Function (BDRF) and more.